 Before travelling outside of the United States F-1 students should have page 2 of the I-20 signed by a DSO.
 Travel signatures are vaild for one year.
 It is also important to plan ahead to acquire any visas that might be required by the countries you will travel to or through.

 F-1 visa holders may travel within the United States without obtaining special permission but should always carry their valid passport and I-20 with them.

 A Social Security Number is an identification card and number that is issued by the U.S. government.
 You are required to have a social security number in order to work in the U.S. Additionally, other institutions such as banks and cell phone companies often use this as an official form of identification.
 International students holding F-1 visas can apply for a social security number (SSN) only when they provide proof that they have been offered a job on campus and also provide evidence of age, identity, a valid I-20 form, and a current I-94 showing the F-1 status.
 Students are required to apply for social security numbers in person.
 The social security cards are usually mailed to the students approximately 2 weeks after a student applies.

 The Office of Intercultural Relations will provide transportation options for students to the Social Security Administration (SSA) office each semester.
 If you are not able to attend the scheduled trips to the SSA you will need to arrange your own means of travel.
-Two SSA offices are located in the surrounding area:
+The closest SSA is located in Waukegan, Illinois: